 You can easily make this at home using fresh fruit, frozen fruit or freshly squeezed juice.

 Try using pineapple, mango, or passionfruit for a tropical flavored agua fresca.

-- In a blender, combine 2 parts fruit with 4 parts water and add ice.
+- In a Vitamix or other blender, combine 2 parts fruit with 4 parts water and add ice.
 Blend.

 - Pour through a strainer to remove any seeds or fibrous material.